ygrepo/fml-fa16-project/README.md

 * word2vec_optimized.py which is a slightly customized version of the tensorflow code available at
  [5]:https://github.com/tensorflow/models/blob/master/tutorials/embedding/word2vec_optimized.py, it
- allows for the evaluation to save the correct and incorrect predictions and other minor features
+ allows to save the correct and incorrect predictions and other minor features.

  Other important folders:
  - **gold-data**: contains the data for evaluation, and the overall or per category results.